longwei66/minux-on-feiniao/README.md

 ## System

-### Touchpad
+### Touch

+There is an issue with the standard installation and configuration of the touchpad which leads in jumping cursors.
 There could be a confusion by the daemon due to two touchpad detected.
-See https://www.dell.com/support/article/fr/fr/frbsdt1/sln308258/precision-xps-ubuntu-general-touchpad-mouse-issue-fix?lang=en
+See Dell's fix to this issue. https://www.dell.com/support/article/fr/fr/frbsdt1/sln308258/precision-xps-ubuntu-general-touchpad-mouse-issue-fix?lang=en

 Edit this file